 Representative means someone who represents you for the purpose of an Appeal or Grievance.
 The Representative may be your treating Provider or can be another party, such as a family member or friend, as long as you or your legal guardian authorize, in writing, our disclosure of your protected health information for the purpose of the Appeal or Grievance.
 No authorization is required from the parent(s) or legal guardian of a Member who is an unmarried and dependent child and is less than 14 years old.
 A Medical Practitioner with knowledge of your medical condition is recognized as your Representative and can request an Appeal of a Prior Authorization denial on your behalf without your consent.
 Even if you have previously designated a person as your Representative in a previous Appeal, an authorization designating that person as your Representative in a new Appeal will be required (but re-designation is not required for each Appeal level).
-If no authorization exists and is not received during the course of an Appeal, the determination and any personal information will only be disclosed to you and your treating Provider.
+If no authorization will only be disclosed to you and your treating Provider.